 In his book From the Bottom Up: The Story of the Irish in Kansas City, Pat O’Neill, Jr. (a former parade co-chairman and son of one of its founders), wrote: “From 1873 to 1891, Kansas City’s exploding Irish population flexed first its pride and later its civic muscle with a series of parades, which highlighted daylong celebrations that included Catholic Mass, luncheon banquets, songs, suds, whiskey and temperance meetings.”

-The parade grew in popularity and size from 1873 , but the last big parade in 1891 marked “the beginning of a contentious era in which the specter of anti-Catholic sentiment grew vivid and violent,” the website tells us. “ In the ensuing years of unrest and tension that marked the heyday of anti-Catholic sentiment, the Irish parades all but disappeared.
-The Journal (a local newspaper) printed huge ghost images of St. Patrick, a shamrock and a harp on its front page in 1893.
-The Times predicted that everybody of Irish descent would be wearing the green, but sneered in a headline that there would be “No Parade, Luckily”
+The parade grew in popularity and size from 1873.
+Still, the last big parade in 1891 marked “the beginning of a contentious era in which the specter of anti-Catholic sentiment grew vivid and violent,” the website tells us. “ In the ensuing years of unrest and tension that marked the heyday of anti-Catholic sentiment, the Irish parades all but disappeared.
+The Journal (a local newspaper) printed huge ghost images of St. Patrick, a shamrock, and a harp on its front page in 1893.
+The Times predicted that everybody of Irish descent would be wearing the green but sneered in a headline that there would be “No Parade, Luckily.”

 “The area around Redemptorist Catholic Church where the parade starts was traditionally called Kerry Patch in the 1800s after the large Irish immigrant population living there.
-Many of the stone buildings in the neighborhood were built by Irish with limestone quarried by Irish in the Penn Valley Park area,” the website says.
+Many of the stone buildings in the neighborhood were built by Irish, and Irish quarried limestone in the Penn Valley Park area,” the website says.